 I think curling my hair with my flat iron works way better than when I use my curling iron, maybe because my flat iron gets way hotter.
 YouTube has some good tutorials if you don’t know how to do it.posted almost 5 years ago

 I have flat long hair which is stubborn to hold a curl….

 I let me hair go unwashed for about 48 hours.
 I separate my hair into three layers around my head (bottom layer, middle layer, and top layer).
 I then start with the bottom layer, and take about 1/2 a cm thick of hair and start at the root and wrap it around the curling iron.
 Hold for a 10-15 second count and then let loose.
 After one whole layer is curled, then spray the curls with a thick hold hairspray.
 Repeat for each layer of hair.
 For some people its easier to work from one side of the head to the other, rather than from top to bottom.

 The dirtier your hair, the better the hold! and I find that the smaller the curling iron (about 1/2" or less) works for a better hold as well.
-Good luck!posted over 4 years ago
+Good luck!posted almost 5 years ago